Thank you for your interest in the Neurology residency program at the University of Missouri.

 After the interview, each interviewer completes a written evaluation of each candidate interviewed.
 All interviewers then meet for a huddle at the end of interview day to discuss individual applicants.
 At the close of the huddle, each interviewer completes a final evaluation and submits to program coordinator.
 These evaluations become a part of each applicant’s file.

 The Neurology faculty group will meet at the end of interview season to discuss all candidates who were interviewed.
 A tentative rank list is created from this discussion and submitted to the Neurology residency selection committee led by the Neurology Program Director for review and final decision.
-The final list is submitted to National Resident Matching Program (NRMP) during rank order.
+The final rank list is submitted to National Resident Matching Program (NRMP) to determine matches.

-All decisions are announced by NRMP during Match 2023.
+All matches will be announced by the NRMP on March 15, 2024.
 There will be no offers made outside of NRMP match during the match season.